Highly rated local moving companies for Colorado Springs to Charleston moves

 - Charleston is more walkable than Colorado Springs with a score of 40 out of 100 vs Colorado Springs’s 36 out of 100.

-- Air quality in Charleston is good, and in Colorado Springs it's moderate.
+- Air quality in Charleston is Good, and in Colorado Springs it’s Moderate.

 - State licensing: To promote safety, economic development, and ethical business practices, the South Carolina Office of Regulatory Staff (ORS) oversees movers in the state.
 They are responsible for inspecting, examining, and auditing public utility providers like movers.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Ensure the company you choose is licensed to handle your move.

 - State regulator: To confirm a moving company’s license in South Carolina, visit the state’s public utilities commission.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
-When moving in South Carolina, explore movers' insurance options.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+When moving in South Carolina, explore movers’ insurance options.
 Many offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For enhanced protection, discuss Full Value Protection with the moving company or consider third-party insurance providers.
 Prioritize understanding coverage limits and potential extra costs.
 Read reviews to make an informed decision on the best insurance for your South Carolina move.

 Where to live in Charleston

-With your sights set on Holy City, these are some of the most popular neighborhoods to consider in Charleston.
+With your sights set on The Holy City, these are some of the most popular neighborhoods to consider in Charleston.

 Best neighborhoods for singles